 The One Leg Circles

-This Pilates exercise focuses on legs and abdominal, contributing to strong legs from the hipbone to the tip of your toes.
+This Pilates exercise focuses on the legs and abdomen, contributing to strong legs from the hipbone to the tip of your toes.
 It also demands focus in order to be well executed.

-Lying on your back with arms next to your body and legs straight, bring one leg up, stretched and pointing to the ceiling.
+Lying on your back with arms next to your body and legs straight, bring one leg up, stretched, and point to the ceiling.
 The other remains stretched on the floor.

 The Rolling Like a Ball